Parker Solar Probe observations of near-$f_{\rm ce}$ harmonics emissions in the near-Sun solar wind and their dependence on the magnetic field direction: Conclusion

 Regarding the generation mechanism, the observations presented in this work are inconclusive and do not favor any of the emission mechanisms proposed in \cite{malaspina2021}.
-The present report on dependence on the magnetic field direction for the emission of the near-$f_{\rm ce}$ harmonics is, to our knowledge, an unprecedented observation in the free solar wind plasma, which suggests that these waves may be connected to a distinctive, underlying property of the near-Sun environment.
-On the other hand, we do not discard the possibility that these waves may be spacecraft generated.
-More studies are required to understand the source of these these waves and their role in the early stages of the solar wind evolution.
+The present report on dependence on the magnetic field direction for the emission of the near-$f_{\rm ce}$ harmonics is, to our knowledge, an unprecedented observation in the free solar wind plasma, which suggests that these waves could be related to a distinctive, underlying property of the near-Sun environment.
+However, even though the idea of discovering a new property of the near-Sun plasma that would cause the magnetic field direction dependence we observe with the near-$f_{\rm ce}$ harmonics is appealing, that is probably not the case.
+In a follow-up study (Malaspina et al.~(in preparation)), we provide strong evidence that the near-$f_{\rm ce}$ harmonics are generated by the interaction between the spacecraft and the solar wind.
+Still, the exact generation mechanism of these waves is not entirely understood and requires further investigation.